CERTCC/SSVC/doc/md_src_files/060_decision-trees.md

 This situation is not new; an asset owner cannot prioritize which fixes to deploy to its assets if it does not have an accurate inventory of its assets.
 The organization can pick its choice of tools for these things; there are about 200 asset management tools on the market [@captera].
 Emerging standards like the Software Bill of Materials (SBOM) [@manion2019sbom] would likely reduce the burden on asset management, and organizations should prefer systems which make such information available.
-If an organization does not have an asset management or risk management (see Section 4.4.6.1) plan and process in place, then SSVC provides some guidance as to what information is important to vulnerability management decisions and the organization should start capturing, storing, and managing.
+If an organization does not have an asset management or risk management (see also [Gathering Information About Mission Impact](#gathering-information-about-mission-impact)) plan and process in place, then SSVC provides some guidance as to what information is important to vulnerability management decisions and the organization should start capturing, storing, and managing.

 ## Guidance on Communicating Results